HarryMumford/mood-recorder-tech-test/README.md

 I decided that a family member of someone in a care home would most likely want to see:

 1. A general overview of the moods of the care recipient
-2. A list of any incidents that may be of concern
+2. A list of any incidents that may be of concern.

 I did not list any additional detail in the concern incidents apart from their severity.
 This was because the notes were not detailed enough or absent.
 Instead I included the name of the care giver incase the family member wants to contact them.
 (This care giver was given a random name)

 ## Live Website